mculig/TemtemTracker/Readme.md

 - Modifications to pre-OCR image cleanup code to take into account alpha channel on colors
 - This should fix the high false-detection rate in Omninesia

+### V2.0

+#### New features

+- Redesigned interface with new capabilities
+- Ability to remove Temtem from tracking list
+- Persistence of tracking information across tracker restarts
+- Ability to export tracking data in CSV format (Excel, Google Sheets, Open Office/Libre Office Calc)
+- Ability to pause/resume timer (F8)
+- Remapped table reset to F5 since F5 is more commonly associated with refreshing
+- Time to Luma estimates (for 99.99% chance of having encountered a Luma and 50% chance)
+- Saipark mode with the ability to adjust Luma rates for 2 Temtem (does not affect Total calculation)
+- Support for windowed mode using JNA

+#### Bugfixes/optimization

+- Further modifications to pre-OCR image cleanup to compensate for white vines in Mines of Mictlan
+- Removed unnecessary screenshot re-takes from OCR loop, reducing performance overhead

 ## How it works